 "Umberto Aguiar is an excellent cameraman who consistently produces touching, well-told visual stories.
 I observed that he was a self-starter who required minimal supervision.
 In my two years of working alongside him at our London office, i found him to be congenial and well-liked by his peers."
 Luis Ramirez, awards-winning reporter, Voice of America, Washington DC.
 I am a all-rounder TV cameraman and editor based in London, UK.
 I have shot and/or edited news, current affairs, documentaries and corporate videos.
 I worked for CNN, CNBC Europe, Associated Press, USAGM, France 2 (French state TV), NRK (Norwegian state TV), TVs from France, Spain, Portugal, Finland, Mexico, Brazil, Colombia and Middle East countries.
-The very first camera I worked with was a 11 kg Betacam BVP 5 and the last camera I worked with was an iPhone 8 plus (260 grams with body armour).
+The very first camera I worked with was a 11 kg Betacam BVP 5 and the last camera I worked with was an iPhone 11 Pro (309 grams with body armour).
 In other words, I am a cameraman first, last and always.
 Give me any tool to work with and I will make good images.
-My kit: Blackmagic Ursa Broadcast with Fujinon 4 K lens JVC HM 850 with Fujinon HD lens. iPhone 8 Plus basic lighting kit wireless and wired microphones iMac and MacBook Pro 16" 2020 with Final Cut X and DaVinci Resolve The JVC camera/Mac/Final Cut X interface makes for the fastest news editing system in the market whilst providing broadcast quality.
+My kit: Blackmagic Ursa Broadcast with Fujinon 4 K lens JVC HM 850 with Fujinon HD lens. iPhone 11 Pro Basic lighting kit Wireless and wired microphones iMac and MacBook Pro 16" 2020 with Final Cut X and DaVinci Resolve The JVC camera/Mac/Final Cut X interface makes for the fastest news editing system in the market whilst providing broadcast quality.
 I have access to a liveU with 24 hours notice and have shot live broadcasts with liveU whilst working for Associated Press and TVs from Norway, Netherlands, USA.
 I’ve also shot about 400 live broadcasts via fibre whilst working for one of USAGM’s networks.
 Fluent in English and Portuguese Working knowledge of French and Spanish BA in radio and TV from UnB, a leading university in Brazil. https://vimeo.com/umbertocameraman

 I have here a few samples of interviews that I shot on my own, without a reporter or producer.
 The first one is an interview with the former Amnesty International's Secretary in 2018 (He stepped down following medical advice in December 2019) is part of a news story about mass murders during and after the Iranian revolution.
 I shot it for Associated Press.
 The second interview is with a professor at the LSE who won an award back in 2010 because of his work on climate change.
 I shot it for a Spanish TV.
 The last ones are Vox pops for NRK, the Norwegian state TV, in 2018 and 2019.